Raising the Bar of AI-generated Image Detection with CLIP: Discussion

-\paragraph{Acknowledgment.} We gratefully acknowledge the support of this research by a TUM-IAS Hans Fischer Senior Fellowship, a TUM-IAS Rudolf M\"o{\ss}bauer Fellowship and a Google Gift.
+\paragraph{Acknowledgment.} { We gratefully acknowledge the support of this research by a TUM-IAS Hans Fischer Senior Fellowship, a TUM-IAS Rudolf M\"o{\ss}bauer Fellowship and a Google Gift.
 This material is also based on research sponsored by the Defense Advanced Research Projects Agency (DARPA) and the Air Force Research Laboratory (AFRL) under agreement number FA8750-20-2-1004.
-The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA or the U.S. Government.
 In addition, this work has received funding by the European Union under the Horizon Europe vera.ai project, Grant Agreement number 101070093.
-It is also supported by the PREMIER project, funded by the Italian Ministry of Education, University, and Research within the PRIN 2017 program.
-Finally, we want to thank Koki Nagano for useful discussions, and Tero Karras, Yogesh Balaji, Ming-Yu Liu for sharing data for StyleGAN-T and eDiff-I experiments.
+Finally, we want to thank Koki Nagano, Tero Karras, Yogesh Balaji and Ming-Yu Liu for sharing data for StyleGAN-T and eDiff-I experiments. }

 \begin{appendix}